aakashr02/Sign-Board-Reader/README.md

 # Sign-Board-Reader
 This is a python based NLP project to recognize English sign/info boards and translate it into Indian Regional Languages with voice support.
+The app provides support in 5 Indian Languages including Tamil, Telugu, Hinid, Kannada and Marathi.

 ### Architecture
 ![image](https://github.com/aakashr02/Sign-Board-Reader/assets/87864552/5490548f-3fa2-4ca3-923c-d3bf35552b0c)